rfshelley/Documentation/ref-docs/smartapp-ref.rst

 setLocationMode()
 -----------------

-Set the mode for this location.
+Set the Mode for this Location.

 **Signature:**
     ``void setLocationMode(String mode)``